 INSPIRED BY THE MOUNTAINS

 Katja Staartjes is one of the most successful mountaineers in the Netherlands.
 She has climbed a number of peaks higher than 8,000 metres.
-She was the first Dutch woman to climb Mount Everest (8,848 m), and together with Henk Wesselius, the first Dutch mountaineers to climb Gasherbrum 1 (8068 m) and the fore-summit of Manaslu (8140 m).
+She was the first Dutch woman to climb Mount Everest (8,848 m), and together with Henk Wesselius, the first Dutch mountaineers to climb Gasherbrum 1 (8068 m) and the fore-summit of Manaslu (8130 m).
 In 2013 they completed the full Upper Great Himalaya Trail of 1600 kilometres through the Nepalese Himalayas.
 Katja Staartjes inspires organisations as a keynote speaker with her powerfull experiences and photos.
 She draws clear parallels between mountain-climbing and familiar – often equally challenging – issues from daily life.
 Katja has fulfilled different senior management roles and currently works as a trainer and coach.
-She is the author of three books, one of them has been translated into English under the title Peak Performance.
+She is the author of four books, one of them has been translated into English under the title Peak Performance.

 Katja: “It was by happy accident that I discovered that my passion lies in the mountains.
 I like the majesty of nature in the mountains, the physical activity and having a clear goal.
 In the silence of the peaks I get perspective on the hectic of daily life; reflecting on and clarifying what is really important to me.
 And it’s a unique experience to see what a strong bond develops with your teammates.
 You’re dependent on each other, living together in often very demanding circumstances.
 That takes close cooperation, and is very motivational.”